flowchain/devify-server/examples/How-to-Send-SMS.md

 # How-to-Send-SMS

 This project shows how to extend devify-server biolerplate to send an alert SMS.
+Please read [Devify](https://github.com/DevifyPlatform/devify-server/blob/master/README.md) before continue to this project.

 ## Prerequisites